- Personal Finance

 Buying An Item From A Pawn Shop

-Suppose now, that you are on the other side of the transaction, and wander into a pawn shop looking for some unique item that can't be found in the mall.
+Suppose now, that you are on the other side of the transaction, and wander into a pawn shop looking for some unique item that can't be found in the mall, or you want to buy a similar item for a lesser price.

 Just as with selling an item to them or pawning it, there can be some amount of haggling over the price you are willing to pay.

-This poses risk for the shopkeeper, as they have to have guessed correctly about the price an item will fetch, and if they are wrong, they lose money on the deal, on top of that money having been tied up until you waltz yourself in to make a purchase.
+This poses risk for the shopkeeper, as they must have guessed correctly about the price an item will fetch, and how much they paid for it.
+If they are wrong, they lose money on the deal.
 It really is a very high-risk business to be in, financially speaking.

 The Shops' Other Risks to Consider